Awful/Awful.app/README.md

 * `beta`, a script that bumps the build number and then runs `xcodebuild` to create an archive suitable for uploading to App Store Connect.
 See `beta --help` for more, including how to set up automatic uploads to App Store Connect.
     * If you've released to the App Store, it's time to bump at least the minor version number by passing the `--minor`  parameter, e.g. `beta --minor`.
 * `bump`, a script that can increment the build, minor, or major version number throughtout the project.
 See `bump --help` for more.
-* `scale-stickers`, a script that turns smilies into 3x images suitable for an iMessage sticker pack.
-You should probably run this after running the `SmilieExtractor` app.

 And in the Xcode workspace itself you'll find:

-* `SmilieExtractor`, an iOS app that takes `showsmilies.webarchive` and extracts resources for both Smilie Keyboard and Smilie Stickers.
-To update smilies, first save a fresh `showsmilies.webarchive` from the Forums, then run `SmilieExtractor`, then look at `scale-stickers`.
+* `SmilieExtractor`, an iOS app that takes `showsmilies.webarchive` and extracts resources for Smilie Keyboard.
+To update smilies, first save a fresh `showsmilies.webarchive` from the Forums, then run `SmilieExtractor`.
 * `CopyMarkdownApp`, a macOS Safari App Extension that adds a "Copy Awful Markdown" context menu item to the Forums.
 The copied markdown is ready to be pasted into a GitHub issue.

 ### Loading fixtures into the app and/or working offline